Is the government on track to end ‘no fault’ evictions?

 What does the pledge mean?

-Currently, landlords in England can evict tenants on assured shorthold tenancies (ASTs), the most common type of tenancy in the private rental sector, without giving a reason for doing so, by using a Section 21 notice.
-‘Section 21’ in this context refers to the legal provision that allows this practice, in the Housing Act 1988.
+When Labour entered government, landlords in England could evict tenants on assured shorthold tenancies (ASTs), the most common type of tenancy in the private rental sector, without giving a reason for doing so, by using a Section 21 notice.
+‘Section 21’ in this context refers to the legal provision in the Housing Act 1988 that allowed this practice.

-Landlords can use this notice either after a fixed term tenancy ends or during a tenancy with no fixed end date (also called a ‘periodic’ or ‘rolling’ tenancy).
+Landlords could use this notice either after a fixed term tenancy ends or during a tenancy with no fixed end date (also called a ‘periodic’ or ‘rolling’ tenancy).

 Landlords are required to give at least two months’ notice when serving a Section 21.
 There are some circumstances in which they are not allowed to use this as a means to evict tenants—for example, if they have not repaid any unlawful fees or deposits charged to the tenant.

 As housing is devolved, there are different rules governing the eviction of tenants in Wales, Scotland and Northern Ireland.
-As such, this pledge applies to England.
+As such, this pledge applies to England only.

 What progress has been made?

-The Renters’ Rights Bill—introduced to Parliament in September 2024—is currently progressing through Parliament and, if passed, will scrap Section 21 notices as a means of ‘no fault’ eviction in the private rental sector.
-Section 21 notices will also be abolished for social housing tenants on ASTs or starter tenancies, although the government says this new system will apply at a later date than the private rental sector ban.
+The Renters’ Rights Act passed into law on 27 October 2025.
+It scraps Section 21 notices as a means of ‘no fault’ eviction in the private rental sector.
+Section 21 notices will also be abolished for social housing tenants on ASTs or starter tenancies, though as this requires a statutory consultation process.
+The government has said this will be applied to social tenancies where the landlord is a private registered provider of social housing “at a later date”.

 Did you spot something that needs updating?
 Contact us.